Table of contents

 Mt Emerald Air Crash

 It was well overdue when, as a Council, we all voted to establish a memorial on Council grounds to honour those who tragically lost their lives in the Mt Emerald Air Crash of May 1990.
-The Mt Emerald plane crash memorial was constructed just off Spence Street, on the west side of the Council Offices, not far from a big shady fig tree.

-The Reys Family
+The Amazing Reys Family

 Ken Reys

-Ken Reys had a long and distinguished career in the public service.
-Upon his retirement, Ken joined Bumma Bippera Media (BBM), becoming station manager.
-He was also active in national Indigenous media, becoming chair of the Australian Indigenous Media Association for a period.
-Ken was also part of the foundation team responsible for setting up National Indigenous Television (NITV).
-He was a determined person, with a strong direction; a fighter who stood up for his beliefs.
+Ken had a long and distinguished career in the public service.
+Upon his retirement, he joined Bumma Bippera Media (BBM), becoming station manager.
+He became prominent in national Indigenous media, taking on the role of Chair of the Australian Indigenous Media Association for a period.

 Fred and Frank Reys